Identifying Your Priorities

 One of the greatest things we can do for ourselves and our family is to really evaluate our priorities and understand what we view as the most important things in our lives.

 Creating a life of purpose and intention starts with a clear understanding of those.

 Let’s take a few minutes to think through your priorities.

 You might be wondering what this has to do with holiday planning?

 The reason I am starting here is because if we are going to truly prepare our hearts and home for a relaxing, joyful and Grace-filled holiday season, then we HAVE to have a good grasp on what we, and our families, view as the most important things.

 As in all areas of our lives, when we intentionally plan (whether that be for normal day-to-day planning or special holiday planning), we are placing a value on the most important aspects of our lives.

-Take a few minutes to revisit your priorities & mission statement because this is what we are going to keep our eyes and heart focused on as we plan for and live through a meaningful holiday this year.
+Take a few minutes to identify your priorities.
+This is what we are going to keep our eyes and heart focused on as we plan for and live through a meaningful holiday this year.

-Now that you have you have your priorities-based mission statement written out, keep it on the forefront of your mind as you work through this planning guide because it will guide our entire thought process as you think about and answer each question.
+Now that you have you have your priorities written out, keep them on the forefront of your mind as you work through this holiday planner because it will guide your entire thought process as you think about and answer each question.